-As we move through the pandemic, there will be greater numbers of staff returning to the workplace, either following a period of sickness absence, self-isolation, working from home and, in the longer-term, returning from shielding.
+As we move through the pandemic, staff may be moving in and out of the workplace repeatedly, either due to a period of sickness absence, self-isolation, working from home or following a period of shielding.
 This guidance outlines the organisational considerations when planning for staff to return, tips for managers and signposts to useful resources.

 Local lockdowns and restrictions

 Where local lockdowns or restrictions are place, employers should revise their plans for supporting people to return to the workplace based on both the update government advice on the local restrictions webpage as well as guidance issued by their local authority.